 (2) there is a need to provide high quality legal assistance to those who would be otherwise unable to afford adequate legal counsel and to continue the present vital legal services program..."

 Our staff members work in different practice groups based on their area of expertise.
 Daily, they dedicate themselves to this vision and to the concept of "justice for all."

-Amercia's Partner For Legal Justice – ASLC - Acadiana Legal Service Corporation.
+Amercia's Partner For Legal Justice – ALSC - Acadiana Legal Service Corporation.